One crucial step when going through a settlement that helps secure fair compensation is a well-crafted demand letter.

 A demand letter’s main purpose is to summarize your insurance claim, set out all the facts and circumstances of the incident, and state the compensation you seek.

-A well-crafted demand letter will set the stage for settlement negotiations, and will often lead to a successful resolution to the claim.
+According to injury law firm Shapiro, Appleton, Washburn, & Sharp, a well-crafted demand letter will set the stage for settlement negotiations, and will often lead to a successful resolution to the claim.

 What are the Most Important Components of a Demand Letter?